flownexus-lwm2m/flownexus/doc/source/architecture/django.rst

 Build and Run
 -------------

-The Django server can also run locally, without the need of a docker container.
+The Django server can also run locally, without the need of a container.
 Make sure to create a virtual environment and install the requirements:

 .. code-block:: console